 The process, in brief

 If you are invited to take the English Placement or the Challenge, you have two options: the online writing assessment from home or a paper and pen test on campus.
-If you decide to take the online writing assessment, you must pre-register for the test by sending an email to: email@example.com; shortly thereafter, you will receive a confirmation email with your login and password information.
+If you decide to take the online writing assessment, you must pre-register for the test by sending an email to: firstname.lastname@example.org - see exam dates/information needed in your email on the 'schedule' page.
+Shortly thereafter, you will receive a confirmation email with your login and password information.
 You must login into the site https://liu.imoatweb.mit.edu/Default.aspx to officially register for the test.
 The next day, after the registration deadline, the readings will be posted for downloading and printing.
 The writing prompt will be posted one day after the readings, and at that point, you may start writing your essay, which is due by 9:00 a.m. the following day.
 Please see a detailed schedule below.

 All essays will be evaluated by professors in the English Department.
 Results will be available about five days after your essay has been submitted.
 With your results, you are ready to attend Orientation.
 At this point, please register for Orientation if you haven’t done so or contact you academic advisor if you took the OWA to challenge your original placement.